smsophiemi/ECS-171-Final-Project/README.md

 - true negative = 493
 - false negative = 687 - 493 = 194

 Thus, the misprediction for our training set was 0.3025 and the misprediction for our testing set was 0.32.
-Since the predictive error is similar for both training and testing, our model is likely underfitting or is close to a good fit.
+Since the predictive error is similar for both training and testing, according to the fitting graph, our model is likely underfitting or is close to a good fit, with higher predictive error and simple model complexity placing it to the left of the ideal range for model complexity.